euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 After verifying `deadline`, `signature`, `nonce`, and `nonceNamespace`, the `data` will be used to invoke the EVC, forwarding the specified `value` (or the full balance of the EVC contract if max `uint256` was specified).
 Although other methods can be invoked, the most general purpose method to use is `batch`.
 Inside a batch, each batch item can specify an `onBehalfOfAccount` address.
 This can be any sub-account of the owner, meaning a signed batch can affect multiple sub-accounts, just as a regular non-permit invocation of `batch` can.
 If the `signer` is an operator of another account, then the other account can also be specified -- this could be useful for gaslessly invoking a restricted "hot wallet" operator.

 Internally, `permit` works by `call`ing `address(this)`, which has the effect of setting `msg.sender` to the EVC itself, indicating to the EVC that the actually authenticated user should be taken from the execution context.
 It is critical that a permit is the only way for this to happen, otherwise the authentication could be bypassed.
-Note that the EVC can be self-invoked via `batch`, but this is done with *delegatecall*, leaving `msg.sender` unchanged.
+Note that the EVC can be self-invoked via `call` and `batch`, but this is done with *delegatecall*, leaving `msg.sender` unchanged.

 #### Nonce Namespaces